Give hope through your haircut!

-Ponytail Project is a fundraising campaign that first originated in 2015 at St Margaret's Anglican Girls School in Ascot, Brisbane.
+Ponytail Project is a peer-to-peer fundraising initiative that first started in 2015 at St Margaret’s Anglican Girls School in Brisbane.

 St Margaret’s Anglican Girls School